hkravi18/AEM-API/README.md

 - User can create and get useful statistics about their personal transactions
 - Uses JWT for authentication

+>*DATA SANITATION*: Since Prisma is used for this project, data sanitation is already managed by Prisma psql queries

+>*DATA RETRIEVAL*: UserId and CreatedAt fields are used in index which make date wise range querying transactions more more efficient

 ## Technologies Used

 - Express.js